Mambo-Token/Solidcoins/README.md

 First of all, we are running since 2021 a proof of concept project with our soldicoins, how easy it is, to stabilize the price of a token.
 After this years, we have proofed, that it is even with micro funds possible, to hold a coin in a price range.
 Most useful tool for this is a DEX or swap with limit buy orders functionality.
-We run a small fixed rates exchange and had solidcoins an a AMM/limit orders mixed Dex in 2021-2023.
+We ran a small fixed rates exchange and had solidcoins an a AMM/limit orders mixed Dex in 2021-2023.
 As this chain back then fell behind the top tech, we finally found Kaspa.
-We wait for Dex'es with funitonalities of limit orders, where we best manage the solidcoins.
+We wait for Dex'es with funcitonalities of limit orders, where we best manage the solidcoins.
+In future we plan to make the solidcoins run with DAO  Exchanges and smart contract bots.
-And we plan in future to make a almost completely dao  Exchanges.
-For this we nee help of coders with dedication to decentralization.
+For this we need help of coders with dedication to decentralization.
 ----
 It should be widely aknowledge that it's not complicated to may reliable cryptocurrencies.
 Only evil powers make it complicated.
 Money and currency is a matter of trust.
 It falls in value, when trust in it falls.